-By July 9, 1868, a number of new ratifications had been received. including several from Southern states that had previously rejected the amendment but that subsequently voted to ratify (and thereby be readmitted to representation in Congress) after Congress had installed new governments in those states.
-Counting all states in the denominator (to make 37), it appeared that 29 states, one more than the necessary three-fourths, had ratified the amendment-if New Jersey's and Ohio's original 'yeas' still counted.
-Congress voted a resolution asking Secretary of State Seward to communicate a list of ratifying states.
-Seward filed his report and subsequently, on July 20, 1868, issued a proclamation reciting the ratification by twenty-nine States and conditionally certifying the amendment as part of the Constitution, if--and Seward conceded it to be "a matter of doubt and uncertainty"-the ratifying resolutions of Ohio and New Jersey were still valid, notwithstanding their subsequent attempted withdrawal of ratification.
-The next day, July 21, Congress adopted a concurrent resolution reciting that three-fourths of the states had ratified, declaring the Fourteenth Amendment adopted, and stating that the amendment should be "promulgated" by Secretary Seward.
-Sometime that same day, Georgia (which had previously rejected the amendment) transmitted notice of its ratification to the Speaker of the House in a private telegram, which was read into the record.
+By July 9, 1868, a number of new ratifications had been received, including several from Southern states that had previously rejected the amendment but that subsequently voted to ratify (and thereby be readmitted to representation in Congress) after Congress had installed new governments in those states.111 Counting all states in the denominator (to make 37), it appeared that 29 states, one more than the necessary three-fourths, had ratified the amendment-if New Jersey's and Ohio's original 'yeas' still counted.
+Congress voted a resolution asking Secretary of State Seward to communicate a list of ratifying states.112 Seward filed his report and subsequently. on July 20, 1868, issued a proclamation reciting the ratification by twenty-nine States and conditionally certifying the amendment as part of the Constitution, if-and Seward conceded it to be "a matter of doubt and uncertainty"-the ratifying resolutions of Ohio and New Jersey were still valid, notwithstanding their subsequent attempted withdrawal of ratification.
+113 The next day, July 21, Congress adopted a concurrent resolution reciting that three-fourths of the states had ratified, declaring the Fourteenth Amendment adopted, and stating that the amendment should be "promulgated" by Secretary Seward.
+114 Sometime that same day, Georgia (which had previously rejected the amendment) transmitted notice of its ratification to the Speaker of the House in a private telegram, which was read into the record.
 The House, however, which already had before it the Senate-passed resolution, did not base its action on Georgia's apparent ratification, and Georgia is not listed among the ratifying states noted in the July 21 resolution.
+115 view of the House that a state legislature has no power to withdraw its ratification.
+Id. at 2225-26.
+While it appears that New Jersey's resolution was before the House in late March, it evidently was not transmitted to the Secretary of State until April; Secretary Seward ascribed an April date to New Jersey's resolution.
+15 Stat. app. at 710 (1868).